Voice of America Then and Now

 They included John Houseman, who was later described as the first director of the Voice of America (VOA) and falsely hailed by some as a defender of objective and truthful journalism.
 Some of the greatest Soviet propaganda lies were being promoted by the Voice of America under his watch and with his approval.
 Supported by the U.S. Army intelligence branch, the State Department refused to give Houseman a U.S. passport to travel aboard as a U.S. government representative.
 Accused of hiring Communists, he and a few other propaganda agency officials were forced to resign in 1943, but others stayed on and continued with pro-Soviet propaganda at the Voice of America for several more years.

 By 1953, the Voice of America management, then still in the State Department, was changed and the station no longer had a distinct pro-Soviet bias.
 In response to public criticism and strong pressure from Congress, the Voice of America started to air more detailed reports about human rights abuses behind the Iron Curtain.
-This was evident in the 1951 VOA Polish Service lineup which included regular broadcasts on exposing Soviet propaganda lies about the United States and conditions within the Soviet Block.
+This was evident in the 1953 VOA Polish Service lineup which included regular broadcasts on exposing Soviet propaganda lies about the United States and conditions within the Soviet Block.
+There were far more of such programs in the 1953 VOA Polish Service lineup compared to the 1951 program schedule.

 Two years earlier, the Voice of America (VOA), which was at that time located in New York but managed from Washington by the State Department, was under heavily criticism, particularly from Republicans in the U.S. Congress, for failing to counter Soviet propaganda.
 In letters smuggled to the United States, radio listeners described VOA Polish programs as “uninteresting, drab, bureaucratic in tone, unconvincing.”
 By 1953, almost every VOA Polish program listed in the January-February schedule was designed to promote freedom of expression and expose communist failures.
 These were not American propaganda lies but polemical journalism although still not as comprehensive, well-informed and hard hitting as Radio Free Europe programs with which VOA tried to compete.
 In reality, the two American-funded stations complemented each other with somewhat different style of programming.